osiota10/sass-template/README.md

 # SASS Template

 This is a SASS template designed to help developers streamline their CSS workflows.
-It includes a variety of useful tools, mixins, and functions to help you quickly create consistent and responsive designs.
+It includes a variety of useful tools, mixins, and functions to help you quickly create consistent and responsive designs........

 ## Features